cbteeple/hand_arm_cbt/README.md

 #### Cartesian Space
 You can set up pick-and-place routine using cartesian poses, then use MoveIt! to do the IK and motion planning.

-_This requires that you bring up the robot and start MoveIt!
-(See above)_

 - Build a routine
 	- Create a yaml file similar to the ones in "traj_setup"
 	- Set the poses and grasping settings you want to use.